The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Vegetable Tanned Leather: The Gold Standard

-This strength is critical when making dog gear, and it is a massive factor in why good gear costs what it does.
 If you are making a standard six-foot lead, you need a single, continuous strip of leather that is strong for the entire 210 cm.
 Due to the anatomy of a cow, finding a strip that long without stretch, weak spots, belly fat, or loose grain is incredibly difficult.
-You can only get that kind of consistent strength from the absolute premium cuts of a high-quality veg tan hide, which means a lot of the hide cannot be used for leads.
 That drives the material cost up significantly.

 This is also why the cut of the hide matters so much, and why we use different tanneries for different products.